diffused/DiffStack/README.md

 #DiffStack

-A mixed MVC and ServiceStack reference project
+A mixed ASP.Net MVC 4 and ServiceStack reference project

-I've been researching how to design an MVC4/ServiceStack application that is based on some of my common requirements and attempting to answer some questions along the way.
+My research project on the most appropriate design of an ASP.Net MVC4 with ServiceStack hybrid application.
+It's based on some of my common requirements and attempts to solidify answers on some questions I have regarding ServiceStack.

 Project uses the following, so far:
 - MVC4 as the host app